 A service parts management (SPM) solution helps you manage your inventory for all stages of your customer’s need for parts—even in the high-stakes A&D environment.

 So, if SCOR the model helps define your process for filling your parts inventory.
 Then, in order to measure whether that process is being managed effectively, and whether your customer’s needs are being met, APICS identifies 5 main supply chain performance metrics.
 They are:

-Let’s see how the PTC Service Parts Management (SPM) solution helps address these performance attributes within an A&D organization.
+Let’s see how Servigistics, PTC's Service Parts Optimization solution, helps address these performance attributes within an A&D organization.

 Is your service organization reliable?
 Reliability is key for A&D organizations who can’t afford to experience downtime.
 According to APICS, this performance attribute is linked to being able to consistently perform tasks as expected.
 Typical characteristics of a reliable organization: you deliver service on-time and stock the right number of parts.
 When your SPM solution helps you stock the right inventory, you can deliver promised service levels without performance suffering due to part-supply-delays.

 Are you responsive to customer needs?
 This is defined as the speed at which your service organization completes tasks.
 APICS has a series of cycle-time metrics that can be used to measure your organization’s responsiveness.
 How can an SPM solution help you respond to customer needs?
 An accurate system model calculates target stocking levels (TSLs) and optimizes inventory investment.
 Within a responsive A&D organization, the right parts are available at the right time, which reduces costly service interruptions.